auraphp/Aura.Signal/README.md

 Before we can send a signal to the `Manager`, we will need to add a handler for it.
 To add a handler, specify:

-1. The class you expect to be sending the signal.
+1. The class expected to be sending the signal.
 This can be `'*'` for "any class", or a fully-qualified class name.

 2. The name of the signal.

 3. A closure or callback to handle the signal.

-For example, to add a closure that will be executed every time a object of the class `vendor\package\Example` sends a signal called `'example_signal'`:
+For example, to add a closure that will be executed every time an object of the class `vendor\package\Example` sends a signal called `'example_signal'`:

     <?php
     $signal->handler(